deepbot86/Seq2SeqDistill/readme.md

 Please note that if you are using a custom trained model, you should provide the local path of the model and set the corresponding Hugging Face model name to None.
 Similarly, if you are using a local dataset, you should provide the local path of the dataset and set the Hugging Face dataset name to None.

+# For distributed training using torchrun
+e.g. running the code on ml.p3.16xlarge instance that has 8 V100 GPUs, NUM_GPUS_YOU_HAVE should be set to 8

+    torchrun --nproc_per_node=NUM_GPUS_YOU_HAVE main.py --model-type bart --teacher facebook/bart-base  --dataset samsum --dataset-input-column source --dataset-target-column target --output-dir /path/to/output/dir

 ## Dependencies